rafipy/chess-engine-FEN/README.md

 - Export and import Match History
 - 2 Player, turn-based, good ol' fashioned Chess

+## Installation
+### Keep in mind that you will need the LATEST JAVA VERSION to run the .exe or .java

 ## Running through Windows
 You can install the game either by directly downloading the ZIP of the **source code** and navigating to one of the folders (Array List, Linked List, Hash Map, choose whichever one).
 Then clicking directly onto one of the folders allows you to find a **exe** file.